feitnomore/hyperledger-fabric-kubernetes/README.md

 *Note: Again setting up the timezone as the reports might get impacted.*
 *Note: This deployment will have access to the share filesystem as the startup script and config files are store there.*

-Now its time to apply our deploy:
+Now its time to apply our `Deployment`:
 ```sh
 kubectl apply -f kubernetes/blockchain-explorer-app_deploy.yaml
 ```